 I ended up becoming both a scientist and an artist – despite many people suggesting that I should choose one or the other!
 I realised that the most interesting things in life are found where the boundaries between different disciplines collide.
 Science provides a factual understanding that our environment is in trouble – creativity supplies the hope that things can change.
 I believe that art can be a powerful tool in the quest to protect our environment and wildlife.

 I’ve had a curiosity for nature and an inordinate fondness for insects for a very long time.
 I consider Lepidoptera to be one of the finer delights in life and intend to devote my own existence to their protection.
 Many years ago, a very knowledgeable individual placed a merveille du jour on my hand and my life has never been quite the same since.
 Somebody once said to me that realising the small and seemingly insignificant things to be exquisitely wonderful, is to reach a harmonious state of balance in life.
 I think this is true.

 In 2017 I established Twigs and Finches as a business, aiming to raise awareness and funds for conservation.
 We support a number of charities and give away many free wildflower seeds – please check us out if you have the time.

-Never forget that everybody has something they can offer to help protect our wildlife.
-The preservation of our land relies on the everyday acts of people who love nature and decide to do something about it.
+Remember that everybody has something they can offer to protect our fragmented and degraded environment.
+The scientists alone can’t save the planet and neither can the artists – it will take a culmination of all different talents and skills.
+The preservation of our land will ultimately rely on the everyday acts of people who love nature and more importantly, decide to do something about it.